ROSHNI2K19/Sales-Insights-Project/README.md

 * As part of EDA, created a Measure table in Power BI to consolidate the Key Measure created.
 Finally, visualized the findings in a clear and concise Dashboard

 **Result**
 * The screenshot below shows the dashboard prepared.
-Please do check the **sales analysis.pbix** file.
+Please do check the https://github.com/ROSHNI2K19/Sales-Insights-Project/blob/main/sales%20analysis.pbix file.

   ![image](https://github.com/user-attachments/assets/6dc4ce16-7247-46ba-ab5d-c5b9a4cf4d27)